 The first Little League graduate to ever play in all three World Series events, Mr. Vosberg helped lead his team from Tucson, Arizona, to the Little League Baseball World Series Championship against Taiwan in 1973.
 Seven years later, the Tucson-native led the University of Arizona Wildcats to the 1980 CWS Championship title over the University of Hawaii alongside seven other future professional baseball players, including Terry Francona.
 Throughout his professional career, Mr. Vosberg played for eight different MLB clubs, including the 1997 World Series run with the Florida Marlins, and was a member of the 2001 Baseball World Cup National Team.

 Tampa Bay Rays manager Kevin Cash (Northside LL – Tampa, Fla.) nearly achieved the accomplishment, participating in the 1989 LLBWS and the 1998 and 1999 College World Series.
 He was with both the Boston Red Sox and the New York Yankees organizations during their 2007 and 2009 MLB World Series Championship seasons, respectively, but Mr. Cash did not appear on their World Series rosters.

-NOTE: If you know of a player that we have missed, please e-mail the information, including name, draft information, and the name of the city, town, and league where they played Little League, to media@LittleLeague.org.
+NOTE: If you know of a player that we have missed, please complete the Little League Alumni Submission form.